ida-arbeitszeit/arbeitszeitapp/docs/hosting.rst

    Default: ``"UTC"``

-.. py:data:: ALEMBIC_CONFIGURATION_FILE
+.. py:data:: ALEMBIC_CONFIG

    Path to the alembic configuration.
 Alembic is used to manage database migrations.
 See the `alembic documentation`_ for further information.

-   The target database for migrations is set either via the "sqlalchemy.url" option in the alembic configuration file or via the ALEMBIC_SQLALCHEMY_DATABASE_URI environment variable.
+   The target database for migrations is set via the "sqlalchemy.url" option in this file or via the ALEMBIC_SQLALCHEMY_DATABASE_URI environment variable.

 .. py:data:: AUTO_MIGRATE